 Poet’s Note –

 Written during my 3rd hospital admission for pneumonia.
-Grand poems on Mask Masterful interpretation on Pain Top Truth Poems
+Intense Poems regarding Mask Brave thoughts about Pain Terrific poems about Truth

 Have something to say about the poem?

 ALL POEMS ©2015 DARREN SCANLON.
 ALL RIGHTS RESERVED. * Words and music have always played a major role in my life.
 A life without being able to enjoy music and express in words would be, for me, empty and cold.I have been writing since age 16, some 30+ years now but have only recently started publishing my works.
 Since doing so in Dec 2013, I have published 4 novels and 5 volumes of poetry, (available on Amazon.co.uk).My words are my life.
 If they touch you in any way, if you are able to take something from them, then my work has achieved its goal and I am a happy man.Welcome to my world.
 Darren.

 What if we were brave What is we dared to do all we wanted Would that be good Would that be bad It could be both It could be neither A choice would appear before us A choice between two

 When life falls apart you do not pick up the shadow.
 It is the shadow, which gathers you in arms.
 Little things make a difference a diety comes at your door.
 And a gift lies broken a little bread was